-- 109. An International Value Fund offered by Causeway Capital Management as a Separate Account ("the Causeway International Separate Account") is materially identical yet cheaper than the WF International Value Fund. - 110.
-In fact, the reported strategies of the Causeway International Separate Account and the WF International Value Fund are identical: both funds report that their strategy is to invest primarily in common stocks of companies located in developed countries outside the United States and that normally, the fund invests at least 80% of its total assets in stocks of companies located in at least ten foreign countries and invests the majority of its total assets in companies that pay dividends or repurchase their shares.
-Both the Causeway International Separate Account and the WF International Value Fund report that they may invest up to 10% of its total assets in companies in emerging (less developed) markets. - 111.
-The expense ratio for the Causeway International Separate Account is 0.32%. - 112.
-The expense ratio of WF International Value Fund is 0.556%.
-Wells Fargo is compensated with these fees. - 113.
-As illustrated in the following chart, the WF International Value Fund is almost double the price of an identical Causeway International Separate Account.
+99. An International Value Fund offered by Causeway Capital Management as a Separate Account ("the Causeway International Separate Account") is materially identical yet cheaper than the WF Causeway Fund.

+100. In fact, the reported strategies of the Causeway International Separate Account and the WF Causeway Fund are identical: both funds report that their strategy is to invest primarily in common stocks of companies located in developed countries outside the United States and that normally, the fund invests at least 80% of its total assets in stocks of companies located in at least ten foreign countries and invests the majority of its total assets in companies that pay dividends or repurchase their shares.
+Both the Causeway International Separate Account and the WF Causeway Fund report that they may invest up to 10% of its total assets in companies in emerging (less developed) markets.

+101. The expense ratio for the Causeway International Separate Account is 0.32%.

+102. The expense ratio of WF Causeway Fund is 0.556%.
+Wells Fargo is compensated with these fees.

+103. As illustrated in the following chart, the WF Causeway Fund is almost double the price of an identical Causeway International Separate Account.

-114. Thus, the Committee Defendants seeded its WF International Value Fund with the Plan's assets, and retained that proprietary fund for as a Plan investment, even though a materially identical but cheaper non-proprietary alternative was available directly through Causeway and the WF proprietary fund was more expensive than benchmark fees charged by funds with the same strategy.
+104. Thus, the Committee Defendants seeded their WF Causeway Fund with the Plan's assets, and retained that proprietary fund as a Plan investment, even though a materially identical but cheaper non-proprietary alternative was available directly through Causeway and the WF proprietary fund was more expensive than benchmark fees charged by funds with the same strategy.

-115. The additional compensation paid to Wells Fargo through the Plan's investment in WF International Value Fund reduces the value of the retirement accounts/savings of participants invested in this fund.
+105. The additional compensation paid to Wells Fargo through the Plan's investment in the WF Causeway Fund reduces the value of the retirement accounts/savings of participants invested in this fund.

-116. Pursuant to 29 C.F.R.
-2550.404a-5(d)(1)(3), Plan fiduciaries selected the MSCI EAFE Index (Net) benchmark as the "appropriate broad-based securities market index" for the Wells Fargo International Value Fund.
-As illustrated below, the WF International Value Fund has substantially underperformed this benchmark over the past five years and the Causeway International Separate Account (which has an identical strategy) for the past five years.
+106. Pursuant to 29 C.F.R. § 2550.404a-5(d)(1)(3), Plan fiduciaries selected the MSCI EAFE Index (Net) benchmark as the "appropriate broad-based securities market index" for the WF International Value Fund.
+As illustrated below, the WF International Value Fund has substantially underperformed this benchmark, as well as the Causeway International Separate Account (which has an identical strategy), for the past five years.

-117. Despite underperforming its benchmark (MSCI EAFE Index) and the Causeway International Separate Account on both a one year and five year basis, the Committee Defendants retained the WF International Value Fund as a Plan investment.
+107. Despite underperforming its benchmark (MSCI EAFE Index) and the Causeway International Separate Account on both a one year and five-year basis, the Committee Defendants retained the WF International Value Fund as a Plan investment.

-118. As a result of the Committee Defendants' breaches of fiduciary duty in selecting and retaining the WF International Value Fund as a Plan investment, the retirement accounts of participants invested in this fund grew approximately 10% less due to the Fund's underperformance compared to its benchmark.
+108. As a result of the Committee Defendants' breaches of fiduciary duty in selecting and retaining the WF International Value Fund as a Plan investment, the retirement accounts of participants invested in this fund grew approximately 10% less due to the Fund's underperformance compared to its benchmark.

-119. As a result of the Committee Defendants' conduct with respect to the WF International Value Fund, the Plan has paid millions of dollars in excessive fees and lost millions of dollars through underperformance.
+109. As a result of the Committee Defendants' conduct with respect to the WF Causeway Fund, the Plan has paid millions of dollars in excessive fees and lost millions of dollars through underperformance.